-Rates include an in-villa breakfast of fresh fruit, cereal, juices and a farm-to-table cooked option, plus free transfers (excluding the Homestead).
+Rates include an in-villa breakfast of fresh fruit, cereal, juices and a farm-to-table cooked option, 'we create, you serve' dinner, and free transfers (excluding the Homestead).

 The little cottage where Annandale’s staff live is also home to the hotel’s boutique, a treasure trove of ivory-carved trinkets – credit cards at the ready…